senthilkumar207/senthilkumar_subramanian/README.md

 - Scripted and created product and marketing videos for YouTube, Instagram and Facebook

 ##### PRECEPTIV
-SOCIAL MEDIA MARKETER (1 YEAR INTERNSHIP)<br>
+SOCIAL MEDIA MARKETER (1 YEAR OVERSEAS INTERNSHIP)<br>
 February 2016 - December 2016

+- Interned at a Saas startup in Manchester
-- Conceptualized and wrote innovative blog articles to attract more clients for their profiling and targeting platform
+- Conceptualized and wrote innovative blog articles to attract more clients for their social media profiling and targeting platform
 - Analysed social media profiling data for the company's clients

 ![alt text](https://raw.githubusercontent.com/senthilkumar207/senthilkumar_subramanian/main/OEP.png)